addisonj/ff-2019-smoth-operator/pres.md

 - has a single source which produces `FileReadRequest` messages, can send anywhere from 150 to 0.1 msgs/minute
 - a process function which reads the file and produces roughly ~100k messages per file, these new messages contain our event-time <!-- .element: class="fragment" data-fragment-index="1" -->
-- downstream logic that re-keys and aggregates and sums into 1 hour windows <!-- .element: class="fragment" data-fragment-index="2" -->
+- downstream logic that re-keys, aggregates, and sums into 1 hour windows <!-- .element: class="fragment" data-fragment-index="2" -->

 ----